mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 Now run the following command to replicate the database

-Note: Run this command in  VM terminal and not in mysql terminal.
+Note: Run this command in  secondary server terminal (not in mysql terminal)

 ```
  mysqldump --host=1.2.3.4 --user=MYDBUSER -pMYDBPASSWORD --add-drop-table --no-create-db --skip-lock-tables MYDBNAME | mysql --user=MYDBUSER -pMYDBPASSWORD MYDBNAME